MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tuning-anti-phishing.md

 ms.topic: how-to
 ms.service: O365-seccomp
 localization_priority: Normal
 search.appverid:
 ms.collection:
   - M365-security-compliance
   - m365initiative-defender-office365
   - MET150
-description: "Admins can learn to identify the reasons why and how a phishing message got through in Microsoft 365, and what to do to prevent more phishing messages in the future."
+description: Admins can learn to identify the reasons why and how a phishing message got through in Microsoft 365, and what to do to prevent more phishing messages in the future. ms.technology: mdo ms.prod: m365-security
 ---

 # Tune anti-phishing protection